standardstone/lab3-2018353-/README.md

 - package manager

 ### Installation
-In a bash terminal, run the following commands (Do NOT actualyy run these commands in your computer):
+In a bash terminal, run the following commands (Do NOT actualyy run these commands in. your computer):
 ```sh
 $ sudo apt update